Gary0232/AudioTranscribeAI/README.md

 The frontend is inside the `frontend/AudioTranscribeAI` folder.

-The frontend is built with node.js and vue.js.
+The application is built with node.js and vue.js.

-To start the server, you need to install the [node.js](https://nodejs.org/en/download) and yarn package manager.
+So to start the server, you need to install the [node.js](https://nodejs.org/en/download) and yarn package manager.

 ```bash
 npm install --global yarn